 “Who goes to Hawaii for three days?!”
-Was a common reaction I got when I mentioned my travel plans.
+Was a common reaction I got when I mentioned my plans to visit Hawaii for 72 hours in Oahu.
 My parents on the other hand flipped assuming I’d been roped into an international drug smuggling ring (which was run by Apple based on the way the conversation played out) without realising…

 Given the short timeframe we stayed on Oahu, the largest island where the capital Honolulu is.
 We opted not to hire a car given the cost and the fact that valet parking at the hotels was so expensive.
 The local bus was $2 per person per trip and served us fine but did mean we remained on the south coast.

-72 hours is by no means an adequate amount of time to spend in Hawaii.
+72 hours in Oahu is by no means an adequate amount of time.
 But here is how to make the most of it.